Questival Planning Tips

 When organizing your team, you’ll also want to consider whether or not you’ll sleep or power through challenges that can be done in the wee hours of the morning.

 Either way, you’ll want to have a camping plan.
 If possible, reserve a campsite as close as possible to where the event starts.
 Most cities don’t allow overnight sleeping in city parks.
+We threw in a tent, sleeping bags and cooler into the back of our SUV so we’d have them available.

-Hint: Consider that Cotopaxi gives up a good dozen or more challenges to do at a campfire (Make S’mores with an unusual ingredient!), so think about the need to be near an open flame when planning about your sleeping accommodations.
+Hint: Consider that Cotopaxi gives up a good dozen or more challenges to do at a campfire (Make S’mores with an unusual ingredient!), so think about the need to be near an open flame when planning your sleeping accommodations.

 Tip six: Pack for camping, including food, even if you don’t end up camping.